-Orchestra Pro Anima, directed by Michael Bochmann, was launched in January 2017 and is formed of musicians who have performed together over a long period as members of the English String Orchestra.
-So, although Orchestra Pro Anima is new in name and status as an independent body, the players have a real affinity with one another, forged over time.
+Orchestra Pro Anima (OPA), directed by Michael Bochmann, was launched in January 2017 and is formed of musicians who have performed together over a long period as members of the English String Orchestra.
+So, although OPA is new in name and status as an independent body, the players have a real affinity with one another, forged over time.

 Orchestra Pro Anima is a Registered Charity No. 1176594